lenymrq/dotfiles/README.md

 # Welcome

-These are the dotfiles I use on my laptop, things might look a bit big on a standard desktop screen.
+These are the dotfiles I use on my laptop, things might look a bit big on a standard desktop screen I don't know.

+I use `awesome` as my main window manager and `i3` as a fallback if everything goes to hell.

-The `awesome` configuration is a modified version of [gwileful](https://github.com/Gwynsav/gwileful).
+The `awesome` configuration is built from [modular-awm-default](https://github.com/Gwynsav/modular-awm-default).

 This repository is designed to make it easy to use `stow`.